 "I am aware of that."

-He takes a deep breath, and lets it out just as slowly, but he does not speak.
+He takes a deep breath, and lets it out just as slowly, but he doesn't speak.
 And that, too, hurts.
-He can't answer you because you are right.
+He can't answer you because you're right.
 You were a proxy.

 "I'm not her.
 And I can't be her."
-You stand up, slowly to make it clear this is not anger speaking.
+You stand up, slowly to make it clear this isn't anger speaking.
 "What now, Spock?
 Do you want me to go?"